OhmSaharath/data-end-to-end-project/project-data-pipeline/docs/infrastructure_setup.md

 | External IP        | Ephemeral (or Static if needed) |
 | IP forwarding      | ❌ Off (can change later)  |

-4. Let's create firewalls rule for port 8080.
-4. Let's create firewalls rule for port 8080:
+4. Let's create firewalls rule for port 8080 and 5432.

 | Setting              | Value              |
 |----------------------|--------------------|